keshavdv/daq-analyzer/README.md

-## Data Acquisition
+## About

-GUI application for realtime telemetry
+GUI to view realtime telemetry from devices based on the Hermes protocol.

 ### Dev